sachinjain024/practicebook/conferences/2017-fifth-elephant/talks.md

 - BerkleyDB, Espresso, Facebook TAO
 - Document Stores have challenges in data storage
 - B Tree is better for inplace writes
-- LSM Bteer for high perf writes
+- LSM Btree for high perf writes
-- Without schema understanding and querying of data becomes difficult
+- Without schema understanding, querying of data becomes difficult
+- Schema is not evil
+- CAP is spectrum and not binary
+- AP-reads and AP-writes
+- Uber example
 - Jepsen tests
+- Data export and restore
 - NFS vs HDFS
 - FB Cold storage pattern
 - Check deck
+- Do we need a special graph db ?

+## CQRS
+- Read/write systems are separate
+- curefit: Titan as storage backed with cassandra
+- berkleydb: linked in espresso (sql)
+- facebook tau - built on top of sql

 ## Distributed Machine Learning
 - pipalacademy